How to Use Chrome Dev Tools to Find Performance Bottlenecks

 Estimated Input Latency

-In order to improve this metric, we could use service workers to perform some computations, thus freeing up the main thread.
+In order to improve this metric, you could use service workers to perform some computations, thus freeing up the main thread.
 Another helpful measure is to refactor CSS selectors to ensure they perform fewer calculations.

 Usually, when web pages load, they connect to other origins in order to receive or send data.
 To improve performance as in this case, it is best to inform the browser to establish a connection to such origins earlier on in the rendering process, thus cutting down on the amount of time spent waiting to resolve DNS lookups, redirects, and several trips back and forth until the client receives a response.